motib/motib/README.md

 - I developed many open-source learning materials and educational software, first in computer science and now in mathematics.

-- The documents are in LaTeX and the Hebrew documents use XeLaTeX.
-The software was written in various languages.

 - An overview of the repositories appears in `GUIDE.md` in this repository.